plathrop/plathrop.github.io/_posts/2011-11-01-fai-lab-with-virtualbox-part-i.markdown

 Broken down line-by-line:

-   1. Disable listening on the DNS port.
-We're not going to be using dnsmasq for DNS requests.
    1. Only listen on the interface we have connected to the virtual network.
    1. Pass out IP addresses from our virtual network. `static` means